trinaths/ai-demo/asm-ai-demo/Readme.md

 This PoC demonstrates how BIG-IP can be enhanced with AI intelligence, using CIS as example.

-This PoC proposes a self-learning AI-driven anomaly detection system that integrates with F5 BIG-IP and F5 CIS to dynamically detect and mitigate threats.
+This proposes a self-learning AI-driven anomaly detection system that integrates with F5 BIG-IP and F5 CIS to dynamically detect and mitigate threats.

 This innovative AI solution analyzes raw traffic logs, predicts malicious behaviour using machine learning models, and automatically updates F5 BIG-IP security policies via AS3 and CIS.